AlaskaAirlines/WC-Generator/docs/devSetup.md

 npm run dev
 ```

-In a separate terminal, run `npm run serve` to serve the component's demo page.
-CTRL+click on the displayed URL to open the demo page in your web browser.
-You should see the auro-button demo page.
+In a separate terminal/shell, run `npm run serve` to serve the component's demo page. `CTRL+click` on the displayed URL to open the demo page in your web browser.
+You should see the `auro-button` demo page.

 Finally, run the component tests with `npm run test` and make sure everything passes.

 ### Set up git

-You need to configure your git name and email in WSL.
+You need to configure your Git name and email in WSL.
 Run the following in the terminal:

 ```sh
 git config --global user.email "you@example.com"